|

 UNISON does not support the status quo and believes

-system limits how much those with more expensive properties contribute.
+band system limits how much those with more expensive properties

-bands were set, regular re-evaluation of the band would also be
+original bands were set, regular re-evaluation of the band would

-required to ensure the system continues to match wealth with bills.
+also be required to ensure the system continues to match wealth

 Council Tax Benefit